Roy Palmer (cricketer): Cricket umpire

 Palmer followed his brother onto the first-class umpires list with a few matches in 1979, and was appointed to the regular first-class umpires' list for the 1980 season.
-He stayed there for 28 seasons, retiring at the end of the 2007 season having reached the age of 65 and having officiated in 445 first-class games as well as 469 List A matches.
+He stayed there for 28 seasons, retiring at the end of the 2007 season, having reached the age of 65 and having officiated in 445 first-class games as well as 469 List A matches.

 Palmer's first international appearances came during the 1983 Cricket World Cup, when he umpired four games.
 In 1992, he was appointed to his first Test match, the third match in the series between England and Pakistan at Old Trafford.
 At the end of the fourth day, he warned the Pakistan fast bowler Aaqib Javed for intimidatory bowling against the England tail-ender, Devon Malcolm.
 Palmer then returned Aaqib's sweater to the bowler at the end of the over with what Wisden Cricketers' Almanack termed "more emphasis than usual, probably because it was caught in his belt".
 Aaqib and Pakistan captain Javed Miandad protested, and a supporter ran onto the pitch with a rolled-up newspaper, and was restrained by security staff.
 Match referee Conrad Hunte ruled in favour of Palmer, fined Aaqib half his match fee and censured Pakistan tour manager Intikhab Alam, who had told the press that Palmer had insulted his team.
 The International Cricket Council also censured Intikhab for repeating his remarks and refusing to apologise to Palmer.

 Palmer's second Test as an umpire was only a little less controversial.
 Appointed to stand in the third match of the 1993 series against Australia, he and fellow umpire Barrie Meyer both complained to the match referee, Clive Lloyd, at the end of the third day about the ferocity of the appeals.
-The Australians were severely censured by Lloyd and the match ended in a draw, ending a long sequence of defeats for England.
+The Australians were severely censured by Lloyd.
+The match ended in a draw, ending a long sequence of defeats for England.

 Palmer officiated in One Day International matches in the following two seasons, but did not stand in another Test, though he was the third umpire for the Lord's Test against New Zealand in 1994.
 He also umpired the women's Test match against India in 2006.